ionos-cloud/crossplane-provider-ionoscloud/docs/managed-resources/k8s/nodepool.md

 In order to configure the IONOS Cloud Resource, the user can set the `spec.forProvider` fields into the specification file for the resource instance.
 The required fields that need to be set can be found [here](#required-properties).
 Following, there is a list of all the properties:

-* `autoScaling` (object)
-	* description: property to be set when auto-scaling needs to be enabled for the NodePool.
-By default, auto-scaling is not enabled.
-	* properties:
-		* `maxNodeCount` (integer)
-			* description: The maximum number of worker nodes that the managed node pool can scale-out.
-Should be set together with 'minNodeCount'.
-Value for this attribute must be greater than equal to 1 and minNodeCount.
-			* format: int32
-			* minimum: 1.000000
-		* `minNodeCount` (integer)
-			* description: The minimum number of worker nodes that the managed node group can scale in.
-Should be set together with 'maxNodeCount'.
-Value for this attribute must be greater than equal to 1 and less than equal to maxNodeCount.
-			* format: int32
-			* minimum: 1.000000
-* `ramSize` (integer)
-	* description: The RAM size for the node.
-Must be set in multiples of 1024 MB, with minimum size is of 2048 MB.
-	* format: int32
-	* minimum: 2048.000000
-	* multiple of: 1024.000000
 * `clusterConfig` (object)
 	* description: The K8s Cluster on which the NodePool will be created
 	* properties:
-		* `clusterId` (string)
-			* description: ClusterID is the ID of the Cluster on which the resource will be created.
-It needs to be provided via directly or via reference.
-			* format: uuid
 		* `clusterIdRef` (object)
 			* description: ClusterIDRef references to a Cluster to retrieve its ID
 			* properties: